 If you feel like you could never give up cheese, you’ll be happy to discover that there are dozens of delicious vegan cheese brands.
 On top of that, you can easily make vegan cheese at home—just pick up one of the many vegan cheese cookbooks.

 When it comes to cooking, you can choose from hundreds of vegan cookbooks covering every conceivable niche.
 You’ll never find vegan food monotonous.
 Some of the easiest vegan meals are also the most versatile.
-You never have to make any of these meals the same way twice:
+You need never make any of these dishes the same way twice:

 When it comes to eating out, you can visit thousands of vegan restaurants worldwide.
 And all the best fast food chains are rushing to add vegan items to their menus.
 So don’t let anyone persuade you that a vegan diet is difficult or lacks variety!